Malaika Vaz

-Malaika Vaz is a National Geographic Explorer, TV presenter and wildlife filmmaker from Goa, India.
-She is the youngest person to reach the Arctic and the Antarctic with students on ice foundation.
+Malaika Vaz (born 13 April 1997) is an Indian National Geographic explorer, television presenter, and wildlife filmmaker.
+She is the youngest person to reach the Arctic and the Antarctic, with the Students on Ice foundation.

 In 2018, she presented the TV series On The Brink for Discovery Channel and Animal Planet, that follows her journey exploring the many endangered species across India together with the stories of researchers and scientists involved in protecting them.
 She is currently working on an investigative documentary on the illegal trafficking of Manta Rays across Southeast Asia.
 As a National Geographic Explorer Malaika produced and presented a 3 part series on human-wildlife coexistence titled Living With Predators.
+She is also an environmental activist.

-Personal life
+Early and personal life

 Malaika Vaz was born to Marusha Vaz and Mac Vaz, and has two younger brothers, Mikhail and Marc.
 As a windsurfer, sailor and Professional Association of Diving Instructors Divemaster, she has developed a strong connection to the ocean and has witnessed the effects of unsustainable tourism on the Marine ecosystem.

 This inspired her to campaign for ecological protection and work towards conserving India's natural resources through initiatives such as the Leave No Trace campaign, that reduced plastic waste drastically at Asia's largest music festival Sunburn held at Candolim, Goa, India.
-She is also an environmental activist.